Which languages are easiest -- and most difficult -- for native English speakers to learn?

 Classical Arabic -- the language of the Qur'an -- will make you understood everywhere, but colloquial Arabic may be more useful, because once the locals start conversing with each other, you'll lose the plot.

-But who can resist a language with eleven words for love, five gradations of swearing and close to 100 words describing a camel?
+But who can resist a language with 11 words for love, five gradations of swearing and close to 100 words describing a camel?

 Japanese (2,200 hours)